Anonymousgaurav/getx-docs/docs/state_management/reactive-state.md

 Lists are completely observable as are the objects within it.
 That way, if you add a value to a list, it will automatically rebuild the widgets that use it.

 You also don't need to use ".value" with lists, the amazing dart api allowed us to remove that.
-Unfortunaly primitive types like String and int cannot be extended, making the use of .value mandatory, but that won't be a problem if you work with gets and setters for these.
+Unfortunaly Data types like String and int cannot be extended, making the use of .value mandatory, but that won't be a problem if you work with gets and setters for these.

 ```dart
 // On the controller